-- 1) State which ONE age group (infant, toddler, preschooler, middle childhood) the kit was prepared for. - 2) What are children this age like?
-Give 2 examples to show how the kit would be appropriate for children this age.

-- 3) What will the child learn or what skills will they gain by using the kit? - 4) What item(s) were made by the 4-H'er. - 4-H'ers taking any of the projects in Dept. C 200 may enter: - Sf Class 9 Family Involvement Entry Scrapbook, poster or story describing an activity the family did together.
+- 1. State which ONE age group (infant, toddler, preschooler, middle childhood) the kit was prepared for. - 2.
+What are children this age like?
+Give 2 examples to show how the kit would be appropriate for children this age. - 3.
+What will the child learn or what skills will they gain by using the kit? - 4.
+What item(s) were made by the 4-H'er. - 4-H'ers taking any of the projects in Dept. C 200 may enter: - Sf Class 9 Family Involvement Entry (SF115) Scrapbook, poster or story describing an activity the family did together.
 It might include making something such as a doll house or feed bunk.
 Items may be exhibited if desired.
 Other possibilities include a house or farm cleanup project, a family reunion, a celebration of a family milestone, a trip or vacation, moving, a community service project.
 Photographs are encouraged.
 Visuals should show family participation.
 Participation by all family members is important.
-Include a list of family members and what each person did to participate in the event. - 4-H'ers taking GROWING ALL TOGETHER (2 or 3) may enter: - Sf Class 10 Growing with Others Scrapbook or poster.
-Examples- How to decide if it's time you can be home alone, and related activities, how responsibilities and privileges are related, friendships, working with others, understanding rules and boundaries, a family tree, a family rules chart, a family meal plan with pictures of a special family meal, a home safety checklist, being street smart (safety), or a school scrapbook showing yourself and your school activities, memories, and special interests. - Sf Class 11 Growing in Communities Scrapbook or poster.
-Examples: a career study; a photo story about your own growth and development not only physically but emotionally, socially, spiritually, and mentally.
-A television evaluation (see Growing all Together project manual). you have overcome obstacles.
+Include a list of family members and what each person did to participate in the event. - 4-H'ers taking GROWING ALL TOGETHER (2 or 3) may enter: - Sf Class 10 Growing with Others - (SF115) Scrapbook or poster.
+Examples- How to decide if it's time you can be home alone, and related activities, how responsibilities and privileges are related, friendships, working with others, understanding rules and boundaries, a family tree, a family rules chart, a family meal plan with pictures of a special family meal, a home safety checklist, being street smart (safety), or a school scrapbook showing yourself and your school activities, memories, and special interests.

+Sf Class 11 Growing in Communities- (SF115) Scrapbook or poster.
+Examples: a career study; a photo story about your own growth and development not only physically emotionally, socially, spiritually, and mentally.
+A television evaluation (see Growing all Together project manual).
+How you have overcome obstacles.
 Friendships.
 A community profile.
 A community service project.
 Working with parents.
 Teaching experiences.
 Understanding discipline.
-Playground safety check. - Rules: Exhibitors in the Human Development project area will be asked to focus on designing toys/games/activities that meet the different needs of children.
+Playground safety check.